 When looking for an anti-snore pillow, you may be confused about which type of product is right for you.
 Snoring is an annoying condition that can have negative health and emotional consequences for those who suffer from it.

 Therefore, a Head-To-Side-Roller Cushion could be the solution that will allow you to sleep peacefully without snoring.

 Snore No More Pillow

-Blackstone Anti-Snoring Pillow TM
+Blackstone Anti-Snore Pillow

-The pillow is also designed to be more comfortable in a side-sleeping position, encouraging you to remain on your side throughout the night.
+The pillow is also designed to be more comfortable in the side sleeping position, encouraging you to stay on your side all night.

 Pajama Pillow Tee Shirt

 A truly unusual design, this pillow is sewn into the back of a pajama shirt.
 The roll-shaped pillow acts to block you from moving onto you back in a similar fashion to the tennis ball pouch that many people recommend.
 The benefit is that the pillow shirt is far more comfortable to sleep with, and blocks you from rolling onto your back without subjecting you to a rude awakening.

 Similar to the head rolling pillow, the Obus Forme anti-snore side pillow has a raised panel that encourages you to turn to one side or the other.

 This is combined with an ergonomic design that stimulates the opening of your airways while you sleep.